Jack-MillionMedia/VS/vector-store-ready/clinical-guides/monographs/Aloe_Vera_Clinical_Monograph_VectorStore.md

 All major claims in this monograph are grounded in published peer-reviewed research with proper attribution to PubMed sources.

 ---

+## Supply Chain and Market Ethics

+### Sustainability Status
+*Aloe vera* is one of the most widely cultivated medicinal plants globally.
+It is not threatened in the wild due to massive agricultural production.
+*   **Cultivation:** Grown extensively in tropical and subtropical regions (Mexico, Texas, Caribbean, India).

+### Adulteration and Quality
+*   **Adulteration Risk:** Moderate (Processed Products).
+While the plant itself is distinct, processed gels and juices are often diluted or adulterated with maltodextrin, water, or other fillers.
+*   **Identity:** "Whole Leaf" extracts contain latex (anthraquinones) and are laxative; "Inner Fillet" gels should be free of anthraquinones (or <10 ppm) for topical or non-laxative internal use.

+### Purchasing Advice
+*   **Certification:** Look for IASC (International Aloe Science Council) certification for purity and content.
+*   **Form:** Distinguish clearly between "Leaf Gel" (soothing) and "Latex/Whole Leaf" (laxative).

 ## References